Questions To Ask The Seller When Buying a House

 For instance, if the seller bought the home at a rock bottom price, they might be willing to bring down their asking price a little while still making a reasonable profit.

 Just in case, you are unable to get the information from the homeowner, you can always check the public records available at the Register of deeds.

-Only the current homeowner will be able to give you holistic insight into these topics.
-Although you might not get thorough answers, you can still get a pretty good idea of the common problems that you might have to face, in case you buy the property.
+Traffic congestion, speeding on roads, crime rates, community rules, and good schools; only the current homeowner will be able to give you holistic insight into these topics.
+Although you might not get thorough answers, you can still get a pretty good idea of the common problems that you might have to face in case you buy the property.

-Knowing the age of the components will give you an idea of the health of the home.
+Knowing the age of the components of the house will let you know the health of the overall property.
 For instance, an asphalt roof has a lifespan of 15-20 years.
 If the roof of the home you are buying is already that old, then you are already looking at one major expense in the near future.

 Similarly, the lifespan of the heating, cooling, septic, and plumbing systems are also important to ask about.

 Asking this is one of the best ways to get the seller talking about the property.
-Emotions do get attached when you have lived in a home for some time, and that’s when you might get to learn about the neighborhood and the community from the homeowner which they would not have bothered to share before.
+Emotions do get attached when you have lived in a home for some time, and that’s when you might get to learn about the community amenities, school district, and any other great qualities about your potential new house.